 3 Piscinas Calamar

 There is a hotel, restaurant, swimming pool, and this seawater pool.
 Also, this pool is safest during low tide.
 Trust me I know what I am talking about.

 This seawater pool is spectacular.
 The coast looks similar to Kauai, Hawaii.
 It is an excellent place to spend hours with family and kids.
 If you are concerned about the occurring high waves there is a pool on a higher level.

 What an exceptional location the Hotel Calamar has.
-No entrance fee neither for the pool nor the seawater natural pool during our visits.
+No entrance fee neither for the pool nor the natural seawater pool during our visits.
 On top is a restaurant located.
 Plenty of parking, but definitely fat too few in summer and on Sundays.
-The locals love this spot for lunch and having a leisure day with family and friends.
+The locals love this spot for lunch and having a leisurely day with family and friends.
+Google Maps Location

 This is a fascinating rocky beach and a picturesque spot for the sunset in summer.
 These spectacular rock formations are a famous Instagram spot developed by a volcanic eruption millions of years ago and formed by weathering.

-There is a huge parking in front and taxis offering their service.
+There is ample parking in front and taxis offering their service.
+Google Maps Location

 Best Months to Visit